doswellf/HdlHelpers/README.md

 This could be installed somewhere with pip or pip -e . to verify that it's portable.

 Most of the value of this project for others is seeing and using the skeleton as a starting point for their own packages.
-It took half a day to tinker with the files to get
+It took half a day to tinker with the files to get thins in the right places.

 There are some good posts but this one is very clear:
 <a href ="https://medium.com/@udiyosovzon/things-you-should-know-when-developing-python-package-5fefc1ea3606">Nested Modules</a>